 The AA is based on best scientific knowledge and has utilised ecological and hydrological expertise.
-In addition, a detailed online review of published scientific literature and grey literature2 was conducted.
-This included a detailed review of the National Parks and Wildlife (NPWS) website including mapping and available reports for relevant sites and in particular sensitive qualifying interests/special conservation interests described and their conservation objectives.
+In addition, a detailed online review of published scientific literature and grey literature4 was conducted.
+This included a detailed review of the National Parks and Wildlife (NPWS) website including mapping and available reports for relevant sites and in particular sensitive qualifying interests/special conservation interests described and their conservation objectives (including spatial data collected for the most recent Article 12 and 17 conservation status reporting cycle, 2019).